Sensitivity of Halo Shape Measurements: Simulated haloes

 \section{Simulated haloes}

-In this section, we measure the shape of simulated DM haloes and investigate their accuracy.
-We use the four most massive haloes of the full box cosmological simulations presented in \cite{Fischer_2022}.
-The same analysis to identify substructure and compute corresponding quantities such as the halo mass and the virial radius is employed, that is, we use \textsc{SubFind} \citep{Springel_2001, Dolag_2009}.
-Moreover, we use the simulations with the highest resolution ($N = 576^3$, $m_\mathrm{DM} = 4.37 \times 10^7 \, \mathrm{M_\odot} \, h^{-1}$) for collisionless cold dark matter (CDM) and frequently self-interacting dark matter (fSIDM) with a momentum transfer cross-section of $\sigma_\mathrm{\Tilde{T}}/m = 0.1 \, \mathrm{cm}^2 \, \mathrm{g}^{-1}$ \citep{Kahlhoefer_2014, Fischer_2021a}.
-For further details see \cite{Fischer_2022}.
+In this section, we explain how we measured the shape of simulated DM haloes and investigated their accuracy.
+We used the four most massive haloes of the full box cosmological simulations presented in \cite{Fischer_2022}.
+They have total masses of about ${\sim} 10^{14} \mathrm{M_\odot}$ and are therefore considered low-mass galaxy clusters.
+We used these haloes as they are the best-resolved ones with about $N \sim 2.3 \times 10^{6}$ particles.
+The maximal physical Plummer-equivalent gravitational softening length is $1.4\,\mathrm{kpc}$.
+The same analysis as in \cite{Fischer_2022} to identify the substructure and compute corresponding quantities such as the halo mass and the virial radius was employed, that is, we used \textsc{SubFind} \citep{Springel_2001, Dolag_2009}.
+We computed the total mass, $M$, as the sum of the gravitationally bound particles as identified by \textsc{SubFind}.
+To quantify the spatial extent of the particles, we used the half-mass radius, $r_{1/2}$, that is the radius that contains half of the gravitationally bound mass around the gravitationally most-bound particle.
+Moreover, we used the simulations with the highest resolution ($N = 576^3$, $m_\mathrm{DM} = 4.37 \times 10^7 \, \mathrm{M_\odot} \, h^{-1}$) for collisionless cold dark matter (CDM) and fSIDM with a momentum transfer cross-section of $\sigma_\mathrm{\Tilde{T}}/m = 0.1 \, \mathrm{cm}^2 \, \mathrm{g}^{-1}$ \citep{Kahlhoefer_2014, Fischer_2021a}.
+For further details, readers can refer to \cite{Fischer_2022}.